Demonstration of a 1820 channel multiplexer for transition-edge sensor bolometers: Abstract

 \section{Abstract}

+This article may be downloaded for personal use only.
+Any other use requires prior permission of the author and AIP Publishing.
+This article appeared in \textit{Appl.
+Phys.
+Lett.} 127, 152602 (2025), and may be found at \url{https://doi.org/10.1063/5.0290914}.\\

 The scalability of most transition-edge sensor arrays is limited by the multiplexing technology which combines their signals over a reduced number of wires and amplifiers.
-In this letter, we present and demonstrate a multiplexer design optimized for transition-edge sensor bolometers with 1820 sensors per readout unit, a factor of two larger than the previous state-of-the-art.
+In this Letter, we present and demonstrate a multiplexer design optimized for transition-edge sensor bolometers with 1820 sensors per readout unit, a factor of two more than the previous state-of-the-art.
 The design is optimized for cosmic microwave background imaging applications, and it builds on previous microwave superconducting quantum interference device multiplexers by doubling the available readout bandwidth to the full 4--8 GHz octave.
 Evaluating the key performance metrics of yield, sensitivity, and crosstalk through laboratory testing, we find an end-to-end operable detector yield of 78\%, a typical nearest-neighbor crosstalk amplitude of $\sim$0.4\%, and a median white noise level of 83 pA/$\sqrt{\mathrm{Hz}}$ due to the multiplexer, corresponding to an estimated contribution of 4\% to the total system noise for a ground-based cosmic microwave background telescope.
 Additionally, we identify a possible path toward reducing resonator loss for future designs with reduced noise.
+We expect these developments to alleviate the system complexity, cryogenic requirements, and cost of future large arrays of low temperature detectors.

 Large arrays of transition-edge sensors (TESs) are increasingly useful for a wide variety of applications including the calorimetric detection of single photons over a variety of wavelengths \cite{LitaReview}, charged particles \cite{ReviewLTDNeutrinoMass}, and low-energy quasiparticle excitations \cite{KimSuperconductingReview} as well as background-limited bolometric measurements of electromagnetic radiation from millimeter to far-infrared wavelengths \cite{HubmayrCMBDetectorReview, FarrahFIRReview}.
 A common limitation of such arrays is that the number of sensor elements is constrained by the ability to multiplex their signals over a reasonable number of wires spanning from the cryogenic stage to the room temperature electronics.
 The developments presented in this Letter target ground-based mm-wave imaging telescopes for observations of the cosmic microwave background (CMB), though we expect them to be of broad utility.
 Current and near-term CMB observatories incorporate arrays of $10^4$--$10^5$ TES bolometers \cite{CLASSSPIE2014, SobrinSPT3G, HuiBA, ade2019simons, salatino2020design}, and future projects anticipate growth by at least another order of magnitude \cite{abazajian2019cmb, aiola2022snowmass2021}.